Trustworthy Transfer Learning: A Survey: Knowledge Transferability

-where $\Omega$ represents the redundant terms (depending on how $d(\mathcal{D}_S, \mathcal{D}_T)$ is instantiated), e.g., the difference of labeling functions across domains~\shortcite{A_distance,f_divergence}, the complexity of hypothesis space $\mathcal{H}$~\shortcite{discrepancy_distance,zhang2012generalization}, number of training samples~\shortcite{A_distance,redko2017theoretical}, etc. \end{Theorem} We have the following observations regarding this unified view of generalization error.
+where $\Omega$ represents the redundant terms (depending on how $d(\mathcal{D}_S, \mathcal{D}_T)$ is instantiated), e.g., the difference of labeling functions across domains~\cite{A_distance,f_divergence}, the complexity of hypothesis space $\mathcal{H}$~\cite{discrepancy_distance,zhang2012generalization}, number of training samples~\cite{A_distance,redko2017theoretical}, etc. \end{theorem} We have the following observations regarding this unified view of generalization error.
 (1) The complexity of the class of hypothesis functions $\mathcal{H}$ plays a crucial role in deriving tight generalization error bounds.
-Various metrics have been applied to quantify this complexity~\shortcite{redko2019advances}, including the Vapnik-Chervonenkis (VC) dimension~\shortcite{ben2006analysis,blitzer2007learning,A_distance,peng2019moment}, Rademacher complexities~\shortcite{f_divergence,SCA,MDD,discrepancy_distance,mohri2012new}, covering number~\shortcite{MDD,zhang2012generalization}, etc. We refer the reader to the survey~\shortcite{redko2019advances} for more discussion.
+Various metrics have been applied to quantify this complexity~\cite{redko2019advances}, including the Vapnik-Chervonenkis (VC) dimension~\cite{ben2006analysis,blitzer2007learning,A_distance,peng2019moment}, Rademacher complexities~\cite{f_divergence,SCA,MDD,discrepancy_distance,mohri2012new}, covering number~\cite{MDD,zhang2012generalization}, etc. We refer the reader to the survey~\cite{redko2019advances} for more discussion.
 (2) Generally, the discrepancy $d(\mathcal{D}_S, \mathcal{D}_T)$ measures the difference between source and target distributions over the joint space $\mathcal{X}\times \mathcal{Y}$, when the distribution shifts occur across domains.
 In practice, it is commonly seen that the discrepancy $d(\mathcal{D}_S, \mathcal{D}_T)$ is defined over the input space $\mathcal{X}$ (when no label information is available in unsupervised domain adaptation), or over the joint space $\mathcal{X}\times \mathcal{Y}$ (when (pseudo)labels for target samples are available).
-The first type of $d(\mathcal{D}_S, \mathcal{D}_T)$, defined over the input space $\mathcal{X}$, is often associated with the covariate shift assumption~\shortcite{shimodaira2000improving} or the redundant term indicating the difference of labeling functions across domains, when deriving the generalization error bound.
+The first type of $d(\mathcal{D}_S, \mathcal{D}_T)$, defined over the input space $\mathcal{X}$, is often associated with the covariate shift assumption~\cite{shimodaira2000improving} or the redundant term indicating the difference of labeling functions across domains, when deriving the generalization error bound.
 In the following, we summarize several commonly used discrepancy metrics $d(\mathcal{D}_S, \mathcal{D}_T)$.